eclipse-ibeji/freyja/docs/design/README.md

 ## Architecture

-At its core, Freyja consists of the following primary components: the **cartographer**, the **emitter**, the **data adapter selector**, and the **signal store**.
+At its core, Freyja consists of the following primary components: the **cartographer**, the **emitter**, the **data adapter selector**, the **service discovery adapter selector**, and the **signal store**.
 In addition to these core components, there are multiple interfaces with external components that define how Freyja interacts with the cloud and the rest of the Software Defined Vehicle.
-There are interfaces for the in-vehicle digital twin service (such as Ibeji), the mapping service (authored by users), the cloud digital twin provider (such as Azure or AWS), and the digital twin providers (authored by users).
-Below is a high-level diagram of the Freyja components:
+There are interfaces for the in-vehicle digital twin service (such as Ibeji), the mapping service (authored by users), the cloud digital twin provider (such as Azure or AWS), the digital twin providers (authored by users), and the service discovery system (such as Chariott).
+Each of these interfaces is fully customizable, and Freyja provides a set of standard interfaces suitable for testing, demos, and basic production scenarios.
+Below is a high-level diagram of the Freyja components, which assumes integration with Chariott and Ibeji:

 ![Component Diagram](./diagrams/freyja_components.svg)